smackey15/HooksPractice/README.md

         return twoD
     }
 ```
-This allows the object to transform ifinitely but only display cells on the browser that exist within the boundaries of the array being rendered.
+This allows the object to transform infinitely but only display cells on the browser that exist within the boundaries of the array being rendered.

 ## Future Implementations
 - Play music while the transformations are occuring automatically